ora0600/confluent-ksqldb-hands-on-workshop/README.md

   * Gitbash (Git for windows) installed.
   * don't use jq (do not know if this available on Windows)

-In general we will work mostly on the prompt, with KSQLDB cli.
-But you can also use Confluent Control Center KSQLDB GUI is most cases.
+In general we will work mostly on the prompt, with ksqlDB cli.
+But you can also use Confluent Control Center ksqlDB GUI is most cases.

 # Hands-on Workshop
 Before the workshop you will get informed by Confluent with additional information: Access, Webconference dial-in, etc.